Centurion (CNT) Reaches One Day Volume of $7.45

 Centurion’s total supply is 82,663,826 coins and its circulating supply is 77,663,825 coins.
 The official website for Centurion is centurionlab.info.
 The official message board for Centurion is medium.com/@centurioncoin.
 Centurion’s official Twitter account is @centurion_coin.

-It is usually not presently possible to buy alternative cryptocurrencies such as Centurion directly using US dollars.
-Investors seeking to acquire Centurion should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centurion using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Centurion directly using US dollars.
+Investors seeking to acquire Centurion should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Centurion using one of the aforementioned exchanges.

 Receive News & Updates for Centurion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centurion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.